RaniAgus/RaniAgus/README.md

 ### Hi 👋, I'm Agus

-- 📚 I'm an Information Systems Engineering student at the [National Technological University](http://www.sistemas.frba.utn.edu.ar/), where I'm also an teaching assistant for [Operative Systems](https://www.utnso.com.ar/) subject.
+- 📚 I'm an Information Systems Engineering student at the [National Technological University](http://www.sistemas.frba.utn.edu.ar/), where I'm also a teaching assistant for [Operative Systems](https://www.utnso.com.ar/) subject.

 - 👨‍💻 Currently working as a Software Engineer at [SHIFTA](https://www.weareshifters.com/en/).